Managing Files and Changelists

 He then creates the following file and stores it as

-.p4ignore in the root of
+.p4ignore in the root of his workspace:

 # Ignore .p4ignore files .p4ignore # Ignore object files, shared libraries, executables *.dll *.so *.exe *.o # Ignore all text files except readme file *.txt !readme.txt